 When mother was seven her family moved to the Oak Hill area near Brantford, Ontario.
 The family went to Mount Vernon Church where Mother later became a Sunday School teacher and organist.
 Grandpa Laird died when Mother was 15.

 My father, Kenneth Dyment, moved to a farm on Hwy.
 53 when he was 15.
 He met my mother at church.

 Mother and Dad were married on August 2, 1922.
 They bought 11 acres and built a red brick house and garage.
 There was an orchard between their home and that of Grandpa and Grandma Dyment.

 As my father delivered milk in West Brant and worked on the roads, my mother helped Grandpa Dyment with the milking.
 They became great friends and shared the love of animals.

 On September 20, 1924, my mother and father had a son, Merlyn Kenneth.
 On June 16, 1928, their daughter Doreen Margaret was born.

 When my sister Doreen was nine months old, the barn burnt down.
 The cattle and horses were kept at an empty barn down the road until Mother and Dad were able to build a new steel barn and shed.

 When I was born on March 8, 1930, my brother Merlyn asked Mother if he could name the new baby.
 Mother read out all the names she could and he picked “Laurel Adele”.

-Mother helped the school teachers who lived in the “Big House”, a three storey home owned by my grandparents with the school concerts.
+The school teachers lived in the “Big House”, a three storey home owned by my grandparents, and Mother helped them with the school concerts.
 She and Dad also helped with the Sunday School.